Interventions, Where and How? Experimental Design for Causal Models at Scale: Results

 Next, we examine the importance of having a value selection strategy for active causal discovery.
-We use the \textit{soft}BALD objective as the approximation of MI and we test the proposed GP-UCB with two heuristics - the fixed value strategy and sampling values from the support.
+We use the MI estimator in Equation~\ref{eq:info_gain_outcomes}; moreover, we test the proposed GP-UCB with two heuristics - the fixed value strategy and sampling values from the support.
 As we can see in Figure~\ref{fig:results_on_er_sf_50}(b), selecting the value using GP-UCB clearly benefits the causal discovery process.
-This is expected as the mutual information is not constant with respect to the intervened value.
+We expect this finding as the mutual information is not constant with respect to the intervened value.
 To make this point clear, we demonstrate in the appendix~\ref{app:2nodes_experiment} the influence of the value in a simple two variables graph.
 In addition, we note that naively sampling from the support of the observed dataset performs worse than fixing the value to 0.
-We hypothesise that this is due to lower epistemic uncertainty in the regions of support, hinting that these regions might be less informative.
+We hypothesize that this is due to lower epistemic uncertainty in the high density regions of the support, hinting that these regions might be less informative.

+In order to further understand how the soft batch strategy compares with other batch selection strategies, we compare the results of \texttt{Soft-CBED} with \texttt{Greedy-CBED} and \texttt{CBED}.
+We observe (Figure~\ref{fig:results_on_er_sf_50}(c)) that \texttt{Greedy-CBED} and \texttt{Soft-CBED} give very similar results overall.
+While \texttt{Greedy-CBED} is optimal under certain conditions~\citep{kirsch2019batchbald}, \texttt{Soft-CBED} remains competitive and has the advantage that the batch can be selected in a one-shot manner.
+This is also evident from the runtime performance of both these batching strategies in Table~\ref{tab:performance}.
+Both these batch selection strategies perform significantly better than selecting one intervention target/value pair, and executing them $\mathcal{B}$ times (\texttt{CBED}).

 Finally, on the DREAM task, we see that our method outperforms \textit{soft}AIT and random baselines on the $\mathbb{E}$\textbf{-SID} metric (see Figure~\ref{fig:dream_results}).
-In these experiments, since the intervention was emulating the gene knockout setting, we only use the fixed value strategy, with a value of $0.0$.
-Although random baseline still remains a competitive choice, we can see that in certain settings, \textit{soft}BALD objective is significantly better (\texttt{Ecoli1}, \texttt{Ecoli2} datasets).
+In these experiments, since the intervention is emulating the gene knockout setting, we only use the fixed value strategy, with a value of $0.0$.
+Although random baseline still remains a competitive choice, in certain settings, \texttt{Soft-CBED} objective is significantly better (\texttt{Ecoli1}, \texttt{Ecoli2} datasets).\looseness=-1